jbrown544/interlingual-topic-modeling/README.md

 1. An interesting idea for additional exploration is to retrofit the processing pipeline introduced here with the library [tomotopy](https://bab2min.github.io/tomotopy/v0.12.2/en/).
 According to this [post by Eduardo Coronado Sroka](https://towardsdatascience.com/dont-be-afraid-of-nonparametric-topic-models-part-2-python-e5666db347a), Gensim can be difficult when using HDP and there may be advantages with tomotopy.
 Initial investigation indicated there [may be code](https://github.com/bab2min/tomotopy/blob/main/examples/lda_visualization.py) to help visualize tomotopy output using pyLDAvis.
 2. The JSON cache file currently persisting term translations could be modified to use a shared repository of translations such as a database service.
 Maintaining the information in a file is not always convenient.
 Interrogating cloud APIs for the translation of individual terms can become expensive.
-3. The parallel language sample used in this exploration did not generate ideal topic coherence.
-Investigating other translations such as public domain books may prove interesting for comparing topic models generated in works with equivalent meaning.
+3. The parallel language samples used in this exploration create interesting questions.
+Investigating other translations such as public domain books may prove interesting for comparing topic models generated in other works with equivalent meaning.
-4. Performing machine pre-translations on texts then applying the process developed here for comparing parallel corpora also offers interesting territory for exploration.
-This is especially the case to detect if the machine translation product introduces entropy potentially reducing coherence.
+4. Performing machine pre-translations on texts then applying the processed developed here for comparing parallel corpora offers interesting territory for exploration.
+This is especially the case to detect whether a machine translated corpus introduces semantic entropy reducing overall coherence.

 ## More Information